spatie/laravel-permission/README.md

 Optionally you can pass in the `guard` that the check will be performed on as a second argument.

 #### Blade and Roles
-Test for a specific role:
+Check for a specific role:
 ```php
 @role('writer')
     I am a writer!